 - Although the Black Skimmer is active throughout the day, it is largely crepuscular (active in the dawn and dusk) and even nocturnal.
 Its use of touch to catch fish lets it be successful in low light or darkness.

-- Possibly the best description of the Black Skimmer's bounding, head-down foraging style came from R. C. Murphy in 1936.
+- Possibly the best description of the Black Skimmer's bounding, head-down foraging style came from the great seabird biologist R. C. Murphy in 1936.
 He said they look like “unworldly… aerial beagles hot on the scent of aerial rabbits.”

 - At hatching, the upper and lower bill of a young Black Skimmer are equal in length, but by fledging at 4 weeks, the lower mandible is already nearly a half-inch longer than the upper.